-- Free-riding on the marketing activities and reputation of the platform.
+- Free-riding on the marketing activities and reputation of the selling platform.
 You do not have to invest in generating traffic to the website yourself.

-- Most platforms deal with the administrative matters, such as the actual purchase, the payment, the service and the logistics.
+- Most online platforms deal with the administrative matters, such as the actual purchase, the payment, the service and the logistics.